These release notes describe the initial release of Payment Services and include:

 August 9, 2022

-General availability release—Payment Services is now compatible with Adobe Commerce and Magento Open Source versions 2.4.0 to 2.4.5.
+General availability release—Payment Services is now supported by Adobe Commerce and Magento Open Source versions 2.4.0 to 2.4.5.

 Apple Pay is now compatible with the Safari browser v15.5 on mobile and desktop.